micmejia/bible-dump/AMPC/Romans/Rom 2.md

 Or are you [so blind as to] trifle with _and_ presume upon _and_ despise _and_ underestimate the wealth of His kindness and forbearance and long-suffering patience?
-Are you unmindful _or_ actually ignorant [of the fact] that God's kindness is intended to lead you to repent ([^a]to change your mind and inner man to accept God's will)?
+Are you unmindful _or_ actually ignorant [of the fact] that God's kindness is intended to lead you to repent (to change your mind and inner man to accept God's will)?